ben-watt/surveyor-v2/README.md

   - Input components need work ✅
   - Tiny Mce + API Key ✅
   - Open API Key / Audio Feature ✅
-  - Read this to understand how to do auth properly.... https://docs.amplify.aws/gen2/build-a-backend/server-side-rendering/
+  - Read this to understand how to do auth properly.... https://docs.amplify.aws/gen2/build-a-backend/server-side-rendering/ ✅
-  - Read this to get the defect search working properly... https://www.algolia.com/doc/api-reference/widgets/search-box/react/
+  - Read this to get the defect search working properly... https://www.algolia.com/doc/api-reference/widgets/search-box/react/ ✅

+  - Refactor some of the components to tidy up the form
+    - Text box
+    - Defect Input

   - More dynamic defect sections (ignore for now...)

-  - Actually saving the form data
+  - Actually saving the form data and the individual reports!
+  - Getting the export just right

   - Guidance on each section and what you'd want
   - Listing out and re-opening that form data
   - Report formatting